-(1) Includes 1,794,004 shares and 250,000 LTIP units held by our Manager, the members of which are VC Investments L.L.C., EMG Holdings, L.P. and a trust as to which Mr. Vranos is the settlor.
-VC Investments L.L.C. is the general partner of EMG Holdings, L.P.
+(1) Includes (a) 1,258,783 shares and 250,000 LTIP units held by EMG Holdings, L.P., (b) 500,000 shares held by a trust as to which Mr. Vranos is the settlor and (c) 35,221 shares held by our Manager.
+LTIP units are convertible into common shares on a one-for-one basis, subject to certain conditions.
+The members of our Manager are VC Investments L.L.C. and EMG Holdings, L.P.
+VC Investments L.L.C. is the managing member of our manager and the general partner of EMG Holdings, L.P.
+VC Investments L.L.C. and EMG Holdings, L.P. collectively own the beneficial interest in the common shares held by our Manager and 100% of the voting interest in our Manager.
+Mr. Vranos beneficially owns a controlling interest in VC Investments L.L.C.
+Accordingly, Mr. Vranos, VC Investments L.L.C. and EMG Holdings L.P. may be deemed to beneficially own common shares owned by our Manager.
 Also includes 1,250,000 shares held by three hedge funds that are managed by Ellington, of which 1,130,000 shares are being offered by the selling shareholders named in this prospectus.
 The address for EMG Holdings, L.P. is 53 Forest Avenue, Old Greenwich, CT 06870.
 The address for American Financial Group, Inc. is One East Fourth Street, Cincinnati, OH 45202.